Business Relocation & Expansion

 - Ranked 26th in the US in foreign tonnage and 40 miles from the heart of Fort Bend County, the Port of Freeport, with its deep water access and connection to rail services and Highway 36 which runs through Fort Bend County, is a major entryway for large vessels moving goods in and out of the United States.
 Learn More

-- The Port of Houston, 25 miles from the heart of Fort Bend County, is Texas’ largest port, ranked first in the US in foreign tonnage, 2nd in the US in total foreign cargo value, and is the 6 ranked container port in the US.
+- The Port of Houston, 25 miles from the heart of Fort Bend County, is Texas’ largest port, ranked first in the US in foreign waterborne tonnage, 1st in US imports, 1st in US export tonnage, 2nd in the US in total tonnage.
 Learn More

 Fort Bend County is fortunate to have three rail lines, Kansas City Southern (KSC), Burlington Northern Santa Fe (BNSF), and Union Pacific (UP) run throughout the county.
-The rail lines currently run parallel to both developed and undeveloped land, offering opportunities for rail services to businesses that need land to build as well as those that seek access to business parks and other developed properties.
+The rail lines currently run parallel to both developed and undeveloped land, offering opportunities for rail services to businesses who need land to build as well as those who seek access to business parks and other developed properties.

 Municipal Utility and Levee Districts

-A large county with a vast geography, Fort Bend County has a comprehensive municipal utility and levy improvement districts system to aid in development and quality of life.
-With the implementation of MUDs, corporate and residential developments may take advantage of the available land in the unincorporated areas of the county, assuring water and sewer service is available, rather than waiting for the city to annex the land and develop the infrastructure to support the services.
-Additionally, LIDs provide flood protection and storm water management services, protecting communities through responsible draining systems enacted by the district.
-This flexibile and utilitarian approach speeds up development and encourages greater access to available land for developers and industries seeking larger parcels of property.
+A large county with a vast geography, Fort Bend County has comprehensive municipal utility and levy improvement districts systems to aid in development and quality of life.
+With the implementation of MUDs, corporate and residential developments may take advantage of the available land in the unincorporated areas of the county, assuring water and sewer services are available.
+Additionally, LIDs provide flood protection and storm water management services, protecting communities through responsible drainage systems enacted by the district.
+This flexible and utilitarian approach speeds up development and encourages greater access to available land for developers and industries seeking larger parcels of property.

-Fort Bend County has a comprehensive highway system intersecting throughout the county, improving mobility within the county and the rest of Greater Houston region as a whole.
+Fort Bend County has a comprehensive highway system intersecting throughout the county, improving mobility within the county and to the rest of the Greater Houston region as a whole.
 Major highways include:

-- The Grand Parkway, a proposed 180-mile circumferential highway encircling the Greater Houston region.
+- The Grand Parkway is a proposed 180-mile circumferential highway encircling the Greater Houston region.

-- Highway 36A, initiating in Freeport with access to the Port of Freeport, is a major transportation corridor from the Port which runs through Fort Bend County.
+- Highway 36A, initiating in Freeport with access to the Port of Freeport, is a major transportation corridor from the Port which runs through Fort Bend County and could potentially connect with Interstate 10.
+Expansions and extensions are planned.

-- West Park Tollway, creates an east-west corridor to Houston’s major commerce centers with access to Greater Houston’s financial districts, SH 6, the Sam Houston Tollway/Beltway 8, US 59, and the Galleria.
+- The West Park Tollway creates an east-west corridor to Houston’s major commerce centers with access to Greater Houston’s financial districts, SH 6, the Sam Houston Tollway/Beltway 8, US 59, and the Galleria.

-- 1093 Expansion, approved by TxDOT, this expansion improves mobility on the West side of the county.
+- FM 1093 is currently being expanded to mobility on the West side of the county.

-- Interstate 69, a 1,660 mile highway connects a 31.8 miles of Fort Bend County, a five mile stretch currently expanding to six (or eight lanes) lanes.
+- Interstate 69, a 1,660 mile highway, connects 31.8 miles of Fort Bend County, a five mile stretch currently expanding to six (or eight) lanes (depending upon location).

-Fort Bend County is home to two regional airports and easily accessibility to Houston’s two major airports.
+Fort Bend County is home to two regional airports and easily accessible to Houston’s two major airports.

-- Sugar Land Municipal Airport is the fourth largest airport in greater Houston area, providing on-site US Custom services, to accommodate both regional and international corporate executives.
+- Sugar Land Municipal Airport is the fourth largest airport in the Greater Houston area, providing on-site US Custom services to accommodate both regional and international corporate executives.
 100 Fortune 500 companies utilize this airport, conveniently located in Fort Bend County.
 Learn More

 - Houston Southwest Airport is located in Southeast Fort Bend County provides airline rentals, charters, parking hangers, maintenance, and aviation fuel.
 Learn More